FACIAL HAIR REMOVAL

 Permanent Hair Reduction

 The next two options are a more permanent solution for reducing hair growth, either but reducing the amount of hair regrowth or reduce thicknesses.
 The reason its a reduction and not a complete removal is due to the natural hair cycle, hormones and hereditary factors.
 Both method are only effective if the hair is at the Anagen Phase of growth, this is where the hair is attached to the live part of the follicle so when treating it, the germ cells can be destroyed reducing the strength of the hair and eventually the hair is unable to grow.
-You are not able to see which hairs are at what stage of growth by looking at them, so we recommend facial treatments be every two weeks and body every 4 weeks, which is the average growth cycle for these areas.
+You are not able to see which hairs are at what stage of growth by looking at them, so we recommend treatments be every 4 weeks, which is the average growth cycle.
 There will always be some hairs that were not in the right stage of growth, hormones or hereditary factors or may reduce the effectiveness of the treatments, therefore there maybe some hairs that will never be treated.

 You may also find some new hairs appear after your treatments.
 We have millions of dormant follicles, these are stimulated during puberty and hormonal fluctuations.
 If you have been experiencing an increase of hair growth, this may well continue and although the hairs we treat will be permanently destroyed you may have new hair appear in the future.
 With both methods, you may find you need top up sessions to keep on top of this.